Hello there!

 2. 2022 — 2025

-PhD in Theoretical Physics, Universität Regensburg
+Doctoral Researcher in Theoretical Physics, University of Regensburg

 I completed my PhD in lattice QCD under the supervision of Christoph Lehner.
 My main research focused on the muon anomalous magnetic moment (g-2): I computed the short-distance window of the leading-order hadronic vacuum polarization for the first time from first-principles lattice QCD.
 I carried out the project end-to-end, including HPC simulations, data pipeline design, and a lot of statistical analysis.